 Rooftop equipment like heating and air conditioning systems are especially vulnerable and expensive to replace.

 Unfortunately, damage from hail doesn’t end with roofs.
-“We see many instances of hailstones causing damage to more than just roofs,” says Tiede.
-“Rooftop equipment like heating and air-conditioning systems are especially vulnerable.”
+In many instances, hailstones cause damage to more than just roofs – rooftop equipment like heating and air-conditioning systems are especially vulnerable.

 Hailstorms can also bring leaks and water damage to walls, foundations, and electrical wiring, further disrupting business processes.
 Along with air conditioning units, roof-mounted equipment such as vents, cooling towers, solar panels, and skylights can also be damaged or destroyed.